 - Raymer's next project features British pubs

 - School, IU Cinema, launch Photojournalists at War series

-Under the auspices of the U.S. State Department, Asia Society, and the Overseas Press Club of America, Raymer has lectured on photojournalism, global news media, war correspondence, and media ethics in the United States, Great Britain, Russia, Poland, China, India, Malaysia, Singapore, the Philippines, Hong Kong, and Vietnam.
-He also has appeared on the “Today Show, ” the BBC radio and television, the Voice of America, and as a panelist and lecturer on war correspondence at the Freedom Forum’s Newseum in Washington, D.C.
+Under the auspices of the State Department, the Asia Society and the Overseas Press Club, Raymer has lectured on photojournalism, war correspondence, and media ethics in the United States, Great Britain, Russia, Poland, China, India, Malaysia, Singapore, the Philippines, Hong Kong and Vietnam.
+He has appeared on the Today Show, the BBC, Voice of America and many other global news outlets.